jaro0024/Hangman_Game/README.md

 Always commit your work and back it up with GitHub pushes.
 You don't want to lose hours of your work because you didn't push it to GitHub every half hour or so.
 Commit often.
 Turn in anything you have!
 Even if you don't finish, we still want to see what you were able to accomplish in the time we gave you.
 This will help us know what concepts we could help you with, as well as what topics we should focus on in the coming lectures.

+Minimum Requirements

+Attempt to complete homework assignment as described in instructions.
+If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.
+One More Thing

+If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
+If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.
+Good Luck!

+Copyright
+Coding Boot Camp :copyright: 2016.
+All Rights Reserved.